marcmodin/terramate-workshop/docs/part-one.md

 terramate run --disable-safeguards=all --changed -- pwd
 ```

 This feature is hard to present unless you actually commit and push changes to the main branch.
 You can see that there are unmerged changes like so.
+You will explore changed stacks in a later part.

 ```bash
 terramate list --changed --why